freva-org/freva-nextgen/docs/source/databrowser/python-lib.rst

   can be useful to get information on the storage system where the *files* or object stores are located.

-- :py:meth:`databrowser.metadata_search`: This class method lists all search categories (facets) and their values.
+- :py:meth:`freva_client.databrowser.metadata_search`: This class method lists
+  all search categories (facets) and their values.

-- :py:meth:`freva.count_values`: You can count the occurrences of search results with this method.
+- :py:meth:`freva_client.databrowser.count_values`: You can count the
+  occurrences of search results with this method.

 Library Reference